kusekb/COVID-19/README.md

-**For those who prefer Jupyter notebooks, I have included one for convenience.**
+**For those who prefer Jupyter notebooks, I have included one for convenience.
+To download it, click on "Raw" and then copy the text into your favorite text editor.
+Then save the file with the extension .ipynb and open it in Jupyter Notebooks.**

 This project is a python script (that updates daily) that will allow Mac/Linux users to run it in Terminal and view the current stats of coronavirus cases/deaths in any country, or worldwide.
 This task can also be automated in crontab.